ReRixV1/Sotf_itemGiver/README.md

 # Sons of the Forest Item Giver

 ## This is a project im making for fun.
-So if you encounter any bugs or whatever then I'm sorry.
+So if you encounter any bugs or whatever then I'm sorry!
-You're gonna be able to download the program in a few days but I don't know if I wanna upload my code.

 ![SOTF_CHEAT_HELPER_GNPizwKYgt](https://user-images.githubusercontent.com/75085509/223217446-52096fa3-8fb4-4078-8ad6-031c01d79cd4.png)